 Around 3000 years ago teff was domesticated in Ethiopia.
 The word teff comes from teffa, the Amharic word for “lost”, due to its tiny seed that is easily blown away in the harvest and threshing process.

-Surfing and feeding the wave of teff’s rediscovery, research organisations like Bioversity International, chefs, local governments and other institutions are working together with farmers to better understand, safeguard and promote use of the genetic variability of teff, enhance its cultivation and open new income opportunities for small scale farmers.
+Feeding the wave of teff’s rediscovery, research organizations like Bioversity International, chefs, local governments, and other institutions are working together with farmers to better understand, safeguard and promote the use of the genetic variability of teff, enhance its cultivation and open new income opportunities for small scale farmers.

 Please share your comments and questions and get a response from a real person!